 For Object Localization and Arm Planning

 A major part of the validation task depended on the Kinect as a sensor for object segmentation and recognition.
-Unfortunately, the data from the Kinect proved to be unreliable.
+The Kinect point cloud was used as the input to segmentation and localization nodes to determine the location of manipulable objects on a table.
+The Kinect’s accuracy was the largest obstacle to successfully completing the validation task.
+[MORE AS THE STORY DEVELOPS.
+DETAILS AT 11]

 For Reading QR Codes